 Namibia can be divided into two broad geological provinces, one covering the western parts and the other in the east.
-The western parts consist of a variety of geological formations of different ages and composition and formed under very diverse environmental conditions - some were formed in the depths of primaeval oceans, others as a result of the movement of the earth's crust or because of collisions or volcanic eruptions.
+The western parts consist of a variety of geological formations of different ages and compositions and formed under very diverse environmental conditions - some were formed in the depths of primaeval oceans, others as a result of the movement of the earth's crust or because of collisions or volcanic eruptions.
 Most of these formations are exposed in the west as rugged landscapes of mountains, hills, valleys and plains with sparse vegetation, providing an interesting insight into Namibia's geological past.
 In eastern Namibia, the formations are covered with deposits of a much more recent past (Mendelsohn et al., 2002).
 The deposits are loose, aeolian of origin, sandy and unconsolidated.
 On the surface the east of Namibia appears monotonous and uniform, covered with dense vegetation in the north and decreasing to the south.
 Most of the knowledge about these sediments has been derived from water abstraction boreholes, and rare outcrops and underlying formations exposed along drainage lines and around isolated pans.

-Apart from diamond, most of Namibia's valuable mineral resources have been found in the western part of Namibia where the oldest rocks are exposed to the surface, i.e., the metamorphic complexes and the Damara Supergroup which is where the EPL is situated.
-The regional geology of this EPL area consists of the Swakop Group and Damara Granites.
+Apart from diamonds, most of Namibia's valuable mineral resources have been found in the western part of Namibia where the oldest rocks are exposed to the surface, i.e., the metamorphic complexes and the Damara Supergroup which is where the EPL is situated (Mendelsohn et al., 2002).

+The regional geology of this EPL area consists of the Swakop Group, Damara Granites and Huab Basin.
 The main rock types of this area are Schists, Dolomites and Granite.
-The Swakop Group is part of the Damara Supergroup and Damara Granite Intrusions.
-The north-eastern corner of the EPL falls within the Damara Granite Group.
-The different geological group formations associated with the EPL are illustrated in figure 6.
+The Swakop Group is part of the Damara Supergroup and Gariep Complex (Bubenzer, 2002).
+The southern corner of the EPL falls within the Damara Granite intrusions.
+The different geological group formations associated with the EPL are illustrated in Figure 5.

-FIGURE 6 - REGIONAL GEOLOGICAL SETTING OF EPL 5670
+FIGURE 5 - REGIONAL GEOLOGICAL SETTING OF EPL 5445